SENG480/course/lectures/2-arch.md

 - **Financial structures** - How much does it cost?
 What types of financing can we get?

 What types of structures do we care about in building a reasonable large piece of software?

+In the SAIP approach, the main categories of software structures are:
+- module structures
+- component and connector (runtime, C&C) structures
+- allocation structures

 ## Implications
 * Systems have many (many) structures.
 We need to filter the ones we really care about.